fujimura/git-gsub/README.md

 ## Supported platforms

-Maybe on many *nix like OS which has perl and sed.
+Maybe on many *nix like OS which has Perl and sed.

 ## Contributing